Architecture of India: Achaemenid influence

-Lion Capital of Ashoka from Sarnath.The Achaemenid conquered and governed the territories of the North-western regions of the Indian subcontinent, from the 6th to 4th centuries BCE.
+Lion Capital of Ashoka from Sarnath.
+The Achaemenid Empire conquered and governed the territories of the north-western regions of the Indian subcontinent, from the 6th to 4th centuries BCE.
 The conquest occurred in two phases.
 The first invasion was conducted around 535 BCE by Cyrus the Great, who founded the Achaemenid Empire.
 Cyrus annexed the regions west of the Indus River, which formed the eastern border of his empire.
 Following the death of Cyrus, Darius the Great established his dynasty and began to reconquer former provinces and further expand the extent of the empire.
 Around 518 BCE Darius crossed the Himalayas into India to initiate a second period of conquest by annexing regions up to the Jhelum River in Punjab.
 Each invasion brought in new style and soon started to influence the art and architectural styles in India.

 Various Indian artefacts tend to suggest some Perso-Hellenistic artistic influence in India, mainly felt during the time of the Mauryan Empire.

 The Pataliputra palace with its pillared hall shows decorative influences of the Achaemenid palaces and Persepolis and may have used the help of foreign craftsmen.
 Mauryan rulers may have even imported craftsmen from abroad to build royal monuments.
 This may be the result of the formative influence of craftsmen employed from Persia following the disintegration of the Achaemenid Empire after the conquests of Alexander the Great.

 The renowned Mauryan polish, especially used in the Pillars of Ashoka, may also have been a technique imported from the Achaemenid Empire.